TheCodingDojo/algorithms/schedules/data_structures.md

  * - Time: (?).
  * - Space: (?).
  * @param {any} val The value in the node that the list should be split on.
- * @return {SinglyLinkedList} The split list containing the nodes that are
+ * @returns {SinglyLinkedList} The split list containing the nodes that are
  *    no longer in this list.
  */
 splitOnVal(val) {}